Emperor Kōkō

 Before the emperor's ascension to the Chrysanthemum Throne, his name (imina) was Tokiyasu Shinnō (時康親王) or Komatsu-tei.
 He would later be identified sometimes as "the Emperor of Komatsu".
 This resulted in the later Emperor Go-Komatsu adopting this name (go- meaning "later", so "Later Emperor Komatsu" or "Emperor Komatsu II").
+Kōkō had four Imperial consorts and 41 Imperial sons and daughters.